New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Cancer Treatment Without Insurance

 While we hope you never have to receive a cancer diagnosis, they are common.
-According to the Center for Disease control, cancer was the second largest cause of death in the United States in 2020.1 In addition to the number of cases growing, costs are also skyrocketing.
+The bad news Health insurance doesn't cover everything.
 Cancer treatment without insurance could be financially destabilizing.

 Having a standard health insurance plan may cover some of the costs, but there can still be large sums expected to be paid out-of-pocket.
-Co-pays, travel, lodgings and home health service costs can add up fast – which is why having a cancer insurance policy is worth it.
+Co-pays, travel, lodgings and home health service costs can add up fast – which is why having a cancer insurance policy may be worth it.

 Aflac Cancer Insurance helps you with unexpected expenses following a covered cancer diagnosis, so you can focus on getting better.
 Our lump-sum cash benefits can be used however you see fit, whether it be for medication, transportation, treatments or everyday bills.